 We’re driven to raise awareness of Crohn’s and colitis in the community, help people with Crohn’s or colitis get better support and care through education in the health system, and increase our knowledge about treatments and possible causes of Crohn’s and colitis as we build research capacity in the search for a cause or a cure.

-In 2018, our inaugural Live Fearless Challenge was a huge success, with 5,000 people involved, walking or running more than 46,000 kilometres.
-In the process, they raised $240,000 to help fund new and ongoing research, education, advocacy and support initiatives.
+Over the past two years the Live Fearless Challenge has been a huge success, with over 9,500 people involved and travelling more than 100,000 kilometres.
+In the process, they raised over $450,000 to help fund new and ongoing research, education, advocacy and support initiatives.

 We’ve built research capacity by providing research scholarships and clinical projects in the field of Crohn’s and colitis.
 We launched our My IBD Experience Research Report which showcased research findings from a national survey of adults living with Crohn's and colitis.

 We’ve delivered free programs and services to enhance community knowledge and understanding of Crohn’s and colitis, including hosting valuable forums in hospitals across the country as well as online livestreams.

 Our online portal, the Crohn’s & Colitis Hub, contains information, inspirational stories, ongoing research, and much more.

 We’ve advocated for improved quality of IBD care with more effective and affordable treatments, multi-disciplinary team support and other changes to the health system which will improve health services for people living with Crohn's and colitis.